felipemassuia/knowledge-base/Azure/AZ-900/README.md

 * **Multi-cloud** is a scenario that the consumer uses different cloud services from different cloud providers.

 ###### **Azure Arc** is a set of technologies that helps manage your cloud environment.

+### Consumption-based model
+###### A cloud provider typically uses a pay as you go pricing model.
+It means that you only pay for the services that you use.
+It is like you are renting someone else datacenter to run you app or storage data.
+To sign up for a cloud service is an OpeX cost, and it has a set of benefits, as you can see bellow:
+* No upfront costs.
+* No need to purchase and manage costly infrastructure that users might not use to its fullest potential.
+* The ability to pay for more resources when they're needed.
+* The ability to stop paying for resources that are no longer needed.